-For B2B businesses, a well-structured case study video will enhance the effects of other marketing access across the sales funnel, be it print brochures, email, sales call, or brand recognition.
+For B2B businesses, a well-structured case study video will enhance the effects of other marketing assets across the sales funnel, be it print brochures, email, sales call, or brand recognition.

 And a well planned case study also becomes a strategic marketing tool because it can be formatted into various assets to do different things across the sales funnel.